 - Interferon beta-1a may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Interferon beta-1a contains albumin, which comes from human blood.
 There is a very rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used interferon beta-1a.

-- Lab tests, including blood cell counts, liver function tests, and thyroid function tests, may be performed while you use interferon beta-1a.
+- Lab tests, including blood cell counts, liver function, and thyroid function, may be performed while you use interferon beta-1a.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use interferon beta-1a with caution in the ELDERLY; they may be more sensitive to its effects.